hydroframe/Reservoir_Operations/README.md

 # Reservoir Operations
-Repo for managing reservoir operations with CONUS2.0
+Repo for managing reservoir operations with CONUS 2.0 Contains historical information as well as current information